 Evidence Aid is involved in many communication and dissemination activities.
 Staff and volunteers represent Evidence Aid at numerous conferences, meetings, and other events each year.
 These have included formal presentations and key opportunities for influence; as well as discussions to raise awareness of Evidence Aid and publications.
 Some highlights are included below

-NEW!
-16-18 November, 2016 – Evidence Aid, Georgetown University, the Uniformed Services University of the Health Sciences and the Pan American Health Organization will co-host a two-day conference in Washington, USA (more details, including how to register, here).
+16-18 November, 2016 – Evidence Aid, Georgetown University, the Uniformed Services University of the Health Sciences and the Pan American Health Organization co-hosted a two-day conference in Washington, USA (more details, here).
 As background, read the report of the first round of the Policy Delphi study on which the conference is based, here.

 14-15 October, 2016 – Jeroen Jansen attended the Humnaitarian Congress in Berlin, Germany.

 22 – 24 June, 2016: Evidence Live: Claire Allen, Deborah Dixon, Jane Higgins and Jeroen Jansen manned a “Discussion Drop In Point” over the three days of the Evidence Live conference.